West Oaks Mall (Houston)

-West Oaks Mall is a regional shopping mall located in the Alief area of the west side of Houston, Texas, USA, that opened in 1984.
+West Oaks Mall is a regional shopping mall located in the Alief area of the west side of Houston, Texas, United States, that opened in 1984.
+It has now been boarded up and shutdown.
 With a trade area serving far western parts of Houston including a business clientele in the Energy Corridor and suburban neighborhoods west of George Bush Park in the Greater Katy and Fulshear areas, the mall is located at Texas State Highway 6 and Westheimer Road and can easily be accessed south on Highway 6 via Interstate 10.

 The anchors are Dillard's Clearance Center, Crazy Boss, The Outlet at West Oaks, and Fortis College.
 There are 2 vacant anchors, formerly housing Sears and Toby Keith's I Love This Bar & Grill.
 Pacific Retail Capital Partners owned the mall as a joint venture with Square Mile Capital Management, and was managed by PRCP Management.
 In 2017, it was sold to Mehta Investments, Ltd.